adrienbrignon/mkdocs-exporter/docs/setup/setting-up-buttons.md

 You can define custom buttons at the top of your pages.

+!!! example "Try it out"

+    A custom button is featured on this page, check it out!

 ## Configuration

-As this feature is provided by the `mkdocs/exporter/extras` plugin, you'll need to add it to your list of plugins:
+This feature is provided by the `mkdocs/exporter/extras` plugin, you'll need to add it to your list of plugins:

 ```yaml
 plugins: